 - Risperidone (Risperdal ®) and olanzapine (Zyprexa ®) are two additional “atypical” antipsychotic agents.

-- Unlike clozapine and quetiapine, these drugs may carry a greater risk for aggravating Parkinson's symptoms.
+- Unlike pimavanserin, clozapine and quetiapine, these drugs may carry a greater risk for aggravating Parkinson's symptoms.

-The treatment goal for each step throughout this process is to achieve a healthy balance between PD symptom control and management of psychosis.
+The treatment goal for each step throughout this process is to achieve a healthy balance between PD symptom control and management of hallucinations/delusions.

 *People with PD who suffer from mental health comorbidities should not be given amoxapine.
-If they are taking an MAO-B inhibitor for their PD, the current practice is to avoid concurrent tricyclic, SSRI, or SNRI antidepressants.
+If they are taking an MAO-B inhibitor for their PD, the current practice is to avoid concurrent tricyclic, A class of antidepressant medication that blocks the reuptake of the neurotransmitter serotonin so that more serotonin is available in the brain., or A class of antidepressant medication that works by increasing levels of the neurotransmitters serotonin and norepinephrine in the brain. antidepressants.
 There is some controversy on this point, and some neurologists and neuropsychs are comfortable prescribing an MAO-B inhibitor concurrently with antidepressants if done under their close supervision.
-For hallucinations and delusions, PD patients shouldn’t be on any neuroleptics except for quetiapine or clozapine.
+For hallucinations and delusions, PD patients shouldn’t be on any Drugs that block dopamine receptors, usually prescribed to treat psychiatric symptoms.
+Because they block dopamine they cause Parkinson’s symptoms to worsen and should not be prescribed for someone with PD. except for quetiapine or clozapine.